delano0201/Cap-ark-verification-service/README.md

 2. The JavaScript

-The Cap-Ark iframe communicates with your parent page using postMessage.
-You must listen for the token and then validate it with the Cap-Ark server.
+Add this script to your parent page.
+It performs two specific actions:

+    Listens for the verification token sent from the iframe via postMessage.

+    Validates that token with the Cap-Ark server to ensure it is legitimate.

 JavaScript

 window.addEventListener("message", async (e) => {
-  // 1.
-Check if the message contains a Cap-Ark token if (!e.data || !e.data.capark_token) return;
+  if (!e.data || !e.data.capark_token) return;

   const token = e.data.capark_token;

-  // 2.
-Send the token to the Cap-Ark API for final validation const response = await fetch("[https://cap-ark.duckdns.org/validate-token](https://cap-ark.duckdns.org/validate-token)", {
+  const response = await fetch("[https://cap-ark.duckdns.org/validate-token](https://cap-ark.duckdns.org/validate-token)", {
     method: "POST",
     headers: { "Content-Type": "application/json" },